 - Multiple Envelopes.
 If multiple ballot envelopes are received from an owner, the first one counts and the others are set aside unopened.

 - Ineligible Voter.
 If ballots have been cast by ineligible voters (as determined from the outer envelope), the envelope is not opened.
 Instead, the ballot is marked "Ineligible Voter" and the ballot is set aside unopened.
-An ineligible voter is anyone who is not a member of the association or a member whose voting rights have been suspented.
+An ineligible voter is anyone who is not a member of the association or a member whose voting rights have been suspended.

 - Unvoted Portions.
 If a ballot has multiple issues for voters to decide and ballots are cast where some issues are marked and others are not, the ballots are valid.
 The voted issues are counted and the blank ones are not.

 - Signed Ballot.
 Restrictions on signing are imposed on associations, not owners.
 That means associations cannot require members to sign their ballots.
 (Civ.
 Code §5115(a).)
 If an owner inadvertently (or intentionally) signs their ballot, inspectors of election should not invalidate the owner's vote.

 - Missing Inner Envelope.
-If a member forgets to use the small inner envelope and places their ballot in the signed outer emvelope, the ballot is still valid and should be counted.
+If a member forgets to use the small inner envelope and places their ballot in the signed outer envelope, the ballot is still valid and should be counted.

 - Unsigned Outer Envelope.
 If the outer envelope is not signed, the envelope should be marked "Void" set aside unopened.